plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 date: 2020-06-30T13:44:41.457Z
 author: marko-saric
 ---
 What's the difference between server logs such as AWStats and JavaScript-based web analytics such as Google Analytics?
-Which one is more accurate?
+Are client side or server side analytics more accurate?
 And which should I use on my website?
 Let's take a look.

 1. Ordered list
 {:toc}

 ## TL;DR: Here's a summary

-The benefit of server-side analytics is that you can count visitors who disable JavaScript when browsing your site, the fact that they have no impact on your page speed and the fact that adblockers and other content blockers cannot block server logs.
+The benefits of server-side analytics are that you can count visitors that disable JavaScript when browsing your site, the fact that they have no impact on your page speed and the fact that adblockers and other content blockers cannot block server logs.
 But are these advantages and benefits worth the side effects?

 With server log analysis, it is harder to filter out robots, crawlers, spiders and other non-visitors.
 And there is a lot of automated bot traffic on the internet.
 It is also harder to get more insightful metrics such as the bounce rate and session length time compared to the JavaScript-based web analytics.